How Directors Can Claim Statutory Maternity Pay (SMP): A Step-by-Step Guide

 You must have worked for your employer continuously for at least 26 weeks up to and including the qualifying week.
 This applies whether you are a regular employee or a director under an employment contract.

-If you run a limited company, this means you should maintain proper employment records.
+If you run a limited company, this means you should maintain proper employment records, often reviewed with support from accountancy firms london.
 Ensure that your contract of employment is clear and up-to-date to fulfil this requirement.
 If you are self-employed or work as a sole trader, you cannot claim SMP but may be eligible for Maternity Allowance.

 Understanding the Role of National Insurance Contributions